Erasmus+ non-EU teaching programme (ICM) Outgoing faculty

 International Office - Projects Unit

-Ca’ Foscari offers its teachers the mobility opportunities of the new Erasmus+ International Credit Mobility Program (ICM), entirely funded by the European Union through the Erasmus+ Programme.
+Ca’ Foscari offers its faculty members the mobility opportunities of International Credit Mobility (ICM), entirely funded by the European Union through the Erasmus+ Programme.
 This specific action of the Programme aims to promote the international mobility of students, teaching and technical-administrative staff to and from non-EU destinations through the funding of projects involving Ca' Foscari and its partner universities, which can be submitted annually.

-- Raise the level of teaching and professional capacities.
+- raise the quality and impact of teaching and professional skills;

 Who can participate